richardatval/www.yesproject.org/what-you-can-do/achieve-in-education.md

 ### When can I get started?

 TwentyTwenty run their programmes throughout the year.
-Check out our [calendar](https://www.yesproject.org/course-dates/) to find out when the next Engage and J2W course start or email [brightfuture@twentytwenty.org.uk](mailto:brightfuture@twentytwenty.org.uk)
+Check out our [calendar](https://www.yesproject.org/course-dates/) to find out when the next Engage and J2W course start.

+You can contact TwentyTwenty directly by emailing [brightfuture@twentytwenty.org.uk](mailto:brightfuture@twentytwenty.org.uk)or call 0116 261 9790

 ### About TwentyTwenty